johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 https://johnnyreilly.com/definitely-typed-the-movie

-And of course, we made sure the redirect mechanism was in place to ensure that the old URLs still worked.
-You can test it if you like!
+And of course, we made sure a redirect mechanism was in place to ensure that the old URLs still worked.
+More on that later - you can test the redirect if you like!

 ![screenshot of 301 redirect from the old url to the dateless one](screenshot-301-redirect.webp)